Nissan Navara: Nissan Navara EnGuard Concept

 The EnGuard concept is a modified D23 Navara pitched directly towards emergency rescue organisations.
 Unveiled at the 2016 Hannover Motor Show, the concept is notable for being the first prototype with a Nissan designed and developed portable battery pack.
 Other features that cater for rescue organisations include an onboard DJI Phantom 4 drone, an increased ride height, strobe lights and a fully adjustable suspension system.

 Renault Alaskan

 Renault revealed the production version of the Alaskan Pickup Concept which will be based on the current Navara platform.
 The Alaskan was shown alongside other Renault Models at the 2016 Paris Motor Show in October.

 From October 2016, the Alaskan is sold in Colombia.
 The pick-up was sold throughout Europe in 2017.

-Production commences in Santa Isabel, Argentina from October 2020 for Latin American markets.
+Production started in Santa Isabel, Argentina from October 2020 to October 9, 2025 for Latin American markets.